 So, if The Weeknd collaborated with Puma, what the hell was he doing with H&M?
-Especially because he also donates sizable chunks of money to ethical non-profits, including Black Lives Matter.
+Especially because he seems like a guy good as he also donates sizable chunks of money to ethical non-profits, including Black Lives Matter.
 So his morals are in the right place.

-All I can say is hopefully this racist incident with the H&M photo will teach The Weeknd a valuable lesson, and maybe next time he will research the company he decides to work with a lot more before he signs on the dotted line?
+All I can say is hopefully this racist incident with the H&M photo will teach The Weeknd a valuable lesson, and maybe next time he will research the company he decides to work with before he signs on the dotted line?